Get the highlights in your inbox every week.

 - DigiKam is an image organizer that is a part of the KDE family, supports hundreds of different file formats, has multiple different collection organization methods, and supports user plug-ins to extend its functionality.
 Of the open source image organizers listed here, it's probably the easiest to get working for Windows in addition to its native Linux packaging.

 So how about you?
-Are you a current or former Picasa user, looking for a new option to manage your photos?
+Are you a current or former Google Photos user, looking for a new option to manage your photos?
 Or have you already moved on to something newer, and preferably, open?
-These certainly aren't all of the options out there, which ones are your favorites?
+These certainly aren't all the options out there, so which ones are your favorites?
 Let us know in the comments below.